Forming an LLC

 - Upon signing up with us, you’ll also get instant access to your secure client dashboard.
-Here you can easily manage your account, track upcoming due dates for your business, view incoming mail and download a variety of helpful forms (such as your custom operating agreement).
+Here you can easily manage your account, track upcoming due dates for your business, view incoming mail, opt into our Trade Name Service, and download a variety of helpful forms (such as your custom operating agreement).

 What is an LLC?

 A limited liability company is a flexible business structure that provides comparable liability protection to a corporation, with fewer formalities.
 An LLC is owned by its members and is governed by its operating agreement.

 LLCs offer a variety of management options: some resemble partnerships, while others are set up to run more formally, like corporations.
 This adaptability is one of the reasons the LLC is the most popular entity type among Texas business owners.